-National Release Centers in several Member countries host their own distribution sites that allow SNOMED International Affiliates that are registered with them to download the International Edition of SNOMED CT.
-SNOMED International provides a central service for SNOMED International Affiliates to download the International Edition
+National Release Centers in some Member countries host their own distribution sites that allow SNOMED International Affiliates that are registered with them to download the International Edition of SNOMED CT.
+SNOMED International provides a central service for SNOMED International Affiliates to download the International Edition.
+This service is also used by some Member countries.